 For years, in-ground lifts were the norm in almost all large shops and or rental businesses.
 These allowed vehicles to be hidden under the floor of shops when the car wasn’t in service.
 They can be either elevator style or scissor lift style and are good choices for keeping the ground clear of clutter.

-However, with in-ground lifts the added space also manifests itself in its initial price.
-If you take a two post lift and compare it to an in-ground lift with similar qualities, chances are the latter’s price is significantly steeper.
-Not just that but added expenses can also include cutting up and preparing the shop’s concrete for the car lift’s body which can set you back thousands of dollars.
+But, with in-ground lifts, the added space also manifests itself in its initial price.
+If you take a two-post lift and compare it to an in-ground lift with similar qualities, chances are the latter’s price is steeper.
+Not only that but added expenses can also include cutting up and preparing the shop’s concrete for the car lift’s body.
+Something that can set you back thousands of dollars.

 In-ground lifts have also garnered a bad reputation for being harmful to the environment and susceptible to oil leaks.

-Clearly there are more disadvantages but the most important (other than cost) is the difficulty to detect oil leaks and because of that the EPA has mandated leak safeguards around all installed in-ground lifts.
+- There are more disadvantages but the most important (aside from cost) is the difficulty to detect oil leaks.
+Because of that, the EPA has mandated leak safeguards around all installed in-ground lifts.
 These lifts are the only ones in the industry that require this oil barrier that in conclusion can add to the cost of ownership.

 Mobile Column Car Lifts

 The idea behind mobile column lifts is actually very simple.
-Say you want to lift an incredibly large vehicle (a city bus for instance) and are looking for added support.
+Say you want to lift a large vehicle (a city bus for instance) and are looking for added support.
 Mobile Column Lifts allow you to add or remove more posts.
-There are also advanced models that come with wireless communication features which allow one operator to lift platforms simultaneously of up to eight independent post structures.
+There are also advanced models that come with wireless communication features.
+This allows one operator to lift platforms simultaneously of up to eight independent post structures.

 Currently, mobile column lifts are wheel engaging but also use lifting forks instead of runways to engage the vehicle.
 These lifts are more for large shops and are rarely seen in garages due to price and the room the added columns take up.

 Parking lifts feature a full drive-on deck as opposed to two runways.
-The lifting platform is supported by either a single post or two posts and is designed so that another vehicle can be parked beneath it.
+The lifting platform is supported by either a single post or two posts and is designed so that you can park another vehicle beneath it.

-There are many benefits that come with purchasing a vehicle lift and trust us, once you do, the fun is just beginning.
-The first thing you must know before going off to purchase one is make sure you know the space you’d like and need it to take up, budget and which of the types we mentioned in this article better suit your needs as a shop owner or hobbyist.
-You might also want to ask yourself if in your garage or shop you have enough ceiling height to accommodate a 72 inch undercar height.
+There are many benefits that come with purchasing a vehicle lift.
+The first thing you must know before going off to buy one is to make sure you know the space you’d like and need it to take up.
+As well as budget and which of the types we mentioned in this article better suit your needs as a shop owner or hobbyist.
+You might also want to ask yourself if in your garage or shop you have enough ceiling height to accommodate a 72-inch under-car height.
 Do you have concrete that is thick enough?
-And also, do you want a lift that will require 115 or 220 volt power?
+And also, do you want a lift that will require 115 or 220-volt power?